Hell Joseon: Military

 South Korea operates a compulsory military service draft system for male citizens between the ages of 18 and 35.
 The current military service period is 18 months for the Army and Marines, 20 months for the Navy, and 21 months for the Air Force.
 Conscripted Koreans spend much of their time in the military where they are disconnected from society.
 Economic inequality may also materialize through compulsory military service, where those with the resources or connections to avoid conscription also avoid abuses like hazing.
 These lead many Koreans to attempt draft dodging with some using wealth and connections to gain exemptions or emigrate.

 Koreans with English language skills may apply for competitive spots to serve with American soldiers as KATUSAs in the belief they will receive better treatment under the United States Army.
 There also are cases of draft dodgers attaining exemptions by bribing medical professionals to report false diagnoses.

 Academic requirements

 In South Korea, many young people attend college because they believe they will have a difficult time finding employment without a college education.
-Reasons behind this include a strong organizational culture related to universities and academic institutions or hometowns.
-This organizational culture can be seen when interviewing to enter the workplace.
-If people with the same conditions are interviewed, they will be accompanied by someone from the same school and hometown as the interviewee.
-This culture exists within companies as well.
-People who are not from special schools are discriminated against and culled from the hiring process.
-This causes inequality and dissatisfaction among people.
-Within the company, people from the same school or from the same region come together to form a faction.
-As there is fierce competition for desirable jobs, the pressure to succeed and learn in academia is immense.
-Many Korean schoolchildren attend some sort of extracurricular education, such as cram schools for English.

 High population density

 The population density of Korea is 519 people/km^{2}.
 Seoul is very dense, at around 16,593 people/km^{2}.
-This level of population causes poverty for many as well, and contributes to competition for desirable jobs (such as those with job security or higher social perception) and living spaces.
-Some have abandoned their hopes for marriage and children (known as the Sampo generation) as they cannot afford to support a family, or wish to focus on their professional lives.
+This level of population causes poverty for many and contributes to competition for desirable jobs (such as those with job security or higher social prestige) and living spaces.
+Some have abandoned their hopes for marriage and children (known as the Sampo generation) as they cannot afford to support a family or wish to focus on their professional lives.